- US Online Poker

 Much like Major League Baseball’s postseason, lawmakers and industry stakeholders are now focused on October.

-Swoik said, residents of the state do not have a safe, legal venue to participate in online gaming, sports betting or daily fantasy sports should they choose.
+Swoik said, residents do not have a safe, legal venue to participate in sports betting, daily fantasy sports or online casino gaming in Illinois.
 Instead, they go to the “black market.”

 “We can reach new, untapped markets with these new forms of gaming,” he said.